 Is 12MP enough?

 Well, through the course of answering the first question I pretty much answered this one.
 Not only is it enough it’s optimal.
 But in case you still needed more evidence; evidence that is less confusing and more in your face, and conclusive… here goes.

 Blade Runner 2049, A Star is Born (2018), Green Book, Solo: A Star Wars Story, and Game of Thrones; No, these films were not shot on the Sony A7S III, nor we’re they shot a 12MP camera.
 They we’re all however shot using the Arri Alexa Mini.
 The Arri Alexa Mini has a max resolution of 3424×2202.
 7.5MP.
 Need more convincing?
 The Arri Alexa SXT has a movie credit list nearly as impress as the Alexa Mini, including; The Black Panther, Marry Poppins and Bohemian Rhapsody.
 Yep… also 7.5MP max resolution.

-Bottom line: If video is your thing and you we’re wondering if 12MP was going to an issue; stop worrying.
+Bottom line: If video is your thing and you we’re wondering if 12MP was going to be an issue; stop worrying.
 See… pretty short for one of my blogs.